Mgbams/employee/README.md

 ## Template Driven forms

-The inputs must have an ngModel attribute and the form element must have an ngForm assigned to and id that references it e.g
+The inputs must have an ngModel attribute and the form element must have an ngForm assigned to an id that references it e.g

 ```html
 <form #employeeForm="ngForm" (ngSubmit)="saveEmployee(employeeForm)">